Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Discussion

+\citet{bender-koller-2020-climbing} has been cited for their thought experiment about an octopus listening in on a two-way dialogue between two humans stuck on deserted islands, but \citet{bender-koller-2020-climbing} also present the following {\em more constrained}~version of their thought experiment:

+\begin{small} \begin{quote}{\ldots imagine training an LM (again, of any type) on English text, again with no associated independent indications of speaker intent.
+The system is also given access to a very large collection of unlabeled photos, but without any connection between the text and the photos.
+For the text data, the training task is purely one of predicting form.
+For the image data, the training task could be anything, so long as it only involves the images.
+At test time, we present the model with inputs consisting of an utterance and a photograph, like {\em How many dogs in the picture are jumping?} or {\em Kim saw this picture and said ``What a cute dog'' What is cute?}}\end{quote} \end{small}

+This second thought experiment highlights the importance of relating word representations to representations of what they refer to.
+It also shows what their argument hinges on: If unsupervised or very weakly supervised alignment of LMs and VMs is possible, their argument fails.
+The question then is whether such alignment is possible?
+Bender and Koller deem LMs unable to `connect their utterances to the world' (or images thereof), because they assume that their representations are unrelated to representations in computer vision models.
+If the two representations were structurally similar, however, it would take just a simple linear mapping to make proxy inferences about the world and to establish reference.
+Thought experiments are, in general, fallible intuition pumps~\cite{Brendel2004-BREIPA}, and we believe our results strongly suggest that the second thought experiment of \citet{bender-koller-2020-climbing} is misleading.

-\paragraph{Implications for the study of emergent properties} The literature on large-scale, pretrained models has often discussed seemingly emergent properties \citep{Sogaard2018, doi:10.1073/pnas.1907367117, Garneau2021,teehan-etal-2022-emergent, wei2022emergent}, many of which relate to induction of world knowledge.
+\paragraph{Implications for the study of emergent properties.} The literature on large-scale, pretrained models has reported seemingly emergent properties~\cite{Søgaard2018,doi:10.1073/pnas.1907367117,Garneau2021,teehan-etal-2022-emergent,wei2022emergent}, many of which relate to induction of world knowledge.
 Some have attributed this to memorization, e.g.:

-\begin{quote} It is also reasonable to assume that more parameters and more training enable better memorization that could be helpful for tasks requiring world knowledge. \cite{wei2022emergent} \end{quote} while others have speculated if this is an effect of compression dynamics \citep{Sogaard2018, Garneau2021}.
+\begin{small} \begin{quote} It is also reasonable to assume that more parameters and more training enable better memorization that could be helpful for tasks requiring world knowledge.~\cite{wei2022emergent} \end{quote}\end{small} while others have speculated if this is an effect of compression dynamics~\cite{Søgaard2018,Garneau2021}.
 The alignability of different modalities can prove to be a very suitable test bed in the study of emergent properties relating to world knowledge.
 Our experiments above provide initial data points for the study of such properties.

-\paragraph{Implications for philosophy} Our results have direct implications for two long-standing debates in philosophy: the debate around {\em strong artificial intelligence} and the so-called {\em representation wars}.